ADVANTICS/documentation/power-modules/ADM-PC-BP25/introduction.md

 ## Electrical and mechanical specifications

-Please see the Specification Sheet for ADM-PC-BP25 for electrical and mechanical details.
+Please see the [Specifications](power-modules/ADM-PC-BP25/specifications.md) section for ADM-PC-BP25 for electrical and mechanical details.

 <div class="bigger-300">